ImpactsWiki/impact-tools-book/im/manual.md

 To keep the code modular, the intersections between Hugoniots, reshock Hugoniots, and release isentropes are calculated numerically using the function from <a href=" https://github.com/sukhbinder/intersection/" target="_blank"> https://github.com/sukhbinder/intersection/</a>.

+(New_CoLab)=
+## 8 Easy Steps to Running the App in Colab

+To launch the [](IM_Tool) in the Google Colaboratory cloud computing environment:

+1. Launch Colab from the rocket icon at the top of the [](IM_Tool): page
+2. Log into Google if you are not automatically logged in; you are in the cloud-based Google Colaboratory Jupyter Lab environment.
+3. In the top menu bar, select Runtime --> Run all
+4. Google will pop up "Warning: This notebook was not authored by Google."
+Select Run anyway.
+The python code is copied from the GitHub site that is linked to this Jupyter Book.
+5. The notebook runs two code cells.
+The first cell imports general python modules.
+The second code cell copies files from GitHub and imports the IM Tool code module and app files.
+Click on the folder icon on the left: there are now several files associated with the app, including the materials-data.csv file.
+6. The widget at the bottom of the page should be interactive at this point.
+Select two materials and an impact velocity and an impedance match plot will be generated.
+7. Saving the plot using the 'Save IM Plot' button puts the file in the Google Colab cloud directory.
+You should see the file in the same list as materials-data.csv.
+You can download the file by clicking on the 3 vertical dots next to the file name.
+8. You can upload a personal materials database file to replace the default file.
+Select menu Runtime --> Restart and run all.
+Then the material menus will update to reflect the new database.
+Note that you must restart and run all if you make any changes to the IM_module.py or IM_app.py files.

+Learn more at <a href="https://colab.research.google.com/">Google's introduction to Colaboratory</a>.